JuliaAI/DataScienceTutorials.jl/index.md

 recommend new Julia users follow these simple steps to activate the environment (before pasting the code into the REPL, for example):

-1. Download and decompress the "whole project" folder that is linked near the top of the tutorial.
+1. Download (and decompress if necessary) the "whole project folder" that is linked near the top of the tutorial.
-2. Launch Julia and enter `using Pkg; Pkg.activate("Path/To/Decompressed/Folder")`.
+2. Launch Julia and enter `using Pkg; Pkg.activate("Path/To/Whole/Project/Folder"))`.

 The folder you downloaded also contains the raw script, annotated script and Jupyter notebook versions of the tutorial, now ready to use.